Ethorbit/srcds-watchdog-docker/README.md

 # SRCDS Watchdog
-A small Docker watchdog that monitors [SRCDS containers](https://github.com/Ethorbit/steamcmd-server-docker/tree/main) through RCON and automatically restarts unresponsive containers.
+A small Docker watchdog that monitors [SRCDS containers](https://github.com/Ethorbit/steamcmd-server-docker/tree/main) through RCON and automatically restarts them if they are unresponsive.

 ## How It Works

-* Discovers SRCDS containers using Docker labels.
+* Discovers SRCDS containers using **Docker labels**.
-* Periodically checks RCON with `status`.
+* Periodically checks **RCON** with `status`.
 * Retries failed checks.
 * Restarts containers after repeated failures.
 * Runs independently from the monitored SRCDS containers.